Tom-PIT/Connected.Docs/en/Supply/Documents/SupplyOrders.md

 ### Completing a Supply order

-Once all materials have been fully received, the Supply order is automatically moved to the **Completed** state.
+A Supply order is considered complete when all materials have been fully received.

-If only part of the materials are received, the document remains in the **Available** state.
+Completing a supply order performs the following actions:

+- The document moves from **Available** to **Completed** state.
+- Editing becomes restricted.
+- Most **Linked document** actions are disabled (including creating additional Receives).
+- Any remaining open quantities are treated as fully processed.

+> [!NOTE]
+> Completing a Supply order is an administrative action that finalizes its lifecycle.
+It does **not** perform additional stock movements — those occur in the linked Receive documents.

 ## Menu